 Mitigation Measure Timing/Frequency of Action Responsible for Implementing Responsibility for Monitoring Standards for Compliance Verification of Compliance during the nesting season, a pre-construction survey shall be conducted by a qualified biologist.
 If the survey shows that there is no evidence of active nests, then the tree shall be removed within ten days following the survey.
 If active nests are located within trees identified for removal, a 250- foot buffer shall be installed around the tree.
 Guidance from CDFW will be requested if the 250-foot buffer is infeasible.
 4.3-6 Prior to the issuance of grading permits and removal of any trees, a certified arborist or registered professional forester shall conduct an arborist survey documenting all trees with trunk circumferences of 38 inches or greater and their location, as well as any Tree Communities or Indigenous Trees regardless of size.
 The report shall be submitted to the County Planning Department.
 The applicant shall not remove any trees without prior approval from the County Planning Department.
 All recommendations of the arborist report shall be implemented prior to the issuance of building permits for development on the project site.
-The arborist report shall specify measures including, but not limited to the following: To the extent feasible, trees anticipated for removal shall be removed outside of the nesting season for the white tailed kite, the nesting season for the white tailed kite, the nesting season shall be defined as February 1 to August 31.
-The project proponent shall plant replacement significant and/or indigenous tree species recommended by the County at Prior to issuance of grading permits Applicant/PBD PBD Verify completion of surveys and submittal of letter reports
+The arborist report shall specify measures including, but not limited to the following: Termoval shall be removed outside of the nesting season for birds.
+Taking into account the nesting season for the white tailed kite, the nesting season for the white tailed kite, the nesting season shall be defined as February 1 to August 31.
+The project proponent shall plant replacement significant and/or indigenous tree species recommended by the County at a 3:1 ratio within the project site.
+Prior to issuance of grading permits Applicant/PBD PBD Verify completion of surveys and submittal of letter reports